-Mexico’s best-known agave spirit tends to get a big boost around Cinco de Mayo, when Margaritas are suddenly in hot demand.
-But it’s a nuanced spirit worth drinking all year round, provided you know how to drink it properly, of course.
+Mexico’s best-known agave spirit tends to get a big boost in the United States around Cinco de Mayo, when Margaritas are suddenly in hot demand.
+But tequila is a nuanced spirit worth drinking all year round, provided you know how to drink it properly, of course.
 Angel Bolivar, the head bartender at Casa Neta in New York City, breaks it down.

 1. Drink Like the Locals

 “In Mexico, tequila is kept in the fridge so it’s perfectly chilled when served and almost always enjoyed neat,” says Bolivar.

 “When drinking tequila, I want to be able to experience the actual taste,” he says.
 Usually, tequila’s dominant flavor profile extends to the honey-like notes of cooked agave, accented by zingy citrus or pepper.
 Save the lime and salt for making Margaritas, Palomas or other cocktails, and sip neat tequila unadorned.

 “When presented with a neat pour of tequila, take advantage of the opportunity to actually taste the true essence of the agave plant,” says Bolivar.
 In other words, savor it and see which flavors you detect.
 Bonus points for trying out a tequila flight.
 “Flights are a great way to self-educate.”

 There are three basic classes of tequila—blanco, reposado and añejo—and different ways to maximize the drinking experience for each.
 “I am always aware of what kind of tequila I’m drinking,” says Bolivar.